-Locals including temple administrators from the Aathy Iyanar temple in Vedukkunaari Malai, Nedunkeni-Olumadu in the Vavuniya district, were asked to attend a meeting at Nedunkeni Police station this week.
+Locals including temple administrators from the Aathy Iyanar temple in Vedukkunaari Malai, Nedunkerny-Olumadu in the Vavuniya district, were asked to attend a meeting at Nedunkerny Police station this week.

 At the meeting, four officials from the archaeology department declared that Vedukkunaari Malai had now come under their control, and that locals were prohibited from entering the area.
 The officials further warned them that if they did attempt to access the area, including the temple grounds, they would be arrested.